Identity Evropa

+History

 The organization's founder, Nathan Damigo (/dəˈmɪɡoʊ/), is a self-described member of the identitarian movement.
 Damigo grew up in San Jose, California, and was a member of the U.S. Marine Corps from 2004 to 2007.
 In November 2007, Damigo robbed a La Mesa, California, taxicab driver at gunpoint, believing that the man was Iraqi.
 Damigo was convicted of armed robbery and was incarcerated for a year in county jail and four years in state prison.
 He said of the event that "it's something that I'm certainly not proud of," attributing his behavior to "major issues" after returning from Iraq.

 In prison, Damigo began to read works by far-right figures, including David Duke.
 He was also influenced by J. Philippe Rushton and Nicholas Wade.
 After being released from prison in 2014, Damigo led the National Youth Front, the youth wing of the American Freedom Party.
 The group was classified as a hate group by the SPLC and Anti-Defamation League, with the SPLC reporting that it was founded by "racist Southern California skinheads that aims to deport immigrants and return the United States to white rule."
 The National Youth Front later disbanded.
 Damigo founded Identity Evropa in March 2016.
 His activities with "racist organizations" has been disavowed by his father.

 In the aftermath of the Unite the Right rally, the leadership position passed onto Elliot Kline, aka Eli Mosley.
 The group participated in the planning for the October 19, 2017 speech by Richard B. Spencer, a white supremacist, at the University of Florida, where Mosley also spoke.
 In addition to Spencer and Mosley, the speakers included Mike Enoch, a white nationalist blogger.
 The event drew about 2,500 protesters, vastly outnumbering Spencer's supporters.